MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 #### [UWP](#tab/uwp)

-The Universal Windows Platform (UWP) provides a common type system, APIs, and application model for all devices that run Windows 10.
+The Universal Windows Platform (UWP) provides a common type system, APIs, and application model for all devices that run Windows 10 and later versions.
 Not only can you use UWP to create desktop applications for Windows PCs, but UWP is also the only supported platform for Xbox, HoloLens, and Surface Hub applications.
 UWP apps can be native or managed.

 UWP is a highly customizable platform that uses XAML markup to separate UI (presentation) from code (business logic).
 UWP is suitable for desktop apps that require a sophisticated UI, styles customization, and graphics-intensive scenarios.
 UWP also has built-in support for the [Fluent Design System](/windows/uwp/design/fluent-design-system/) for the default UX experience and provides access to the [Windows Runtime (WinRT) APIs](/windows/uwp/get-started/universal-application-platform-guide#how-the-universal-windows-platform-relates-to-windows-runtime-apis).